 At the time, this was seen to be the right approach in order to minimise the impact on productivity whilst staff were learning to have different conversations.
 On reflection, this could have probably been achieved by taking a whole team approach.
 Staff not included within the first invite were keen to be working in the new way and were hearing different conversations as they sat next to their colleagues.

 Workforce: It was important to know the workforce requirements and productivity levels, in order to ensure that teams had the right resources to enable the change in practice.
 As a result, there was minimal need to move front line staff, but there was a recruitment drive to fill vacancies across the workforce.
 Whilst no one likes to discuss waiting lists, there is a need for transparency and for difficult decisions to be made about priorities – something that Essex achieved by understanding the gap between workforce requirements and productivity.

 Whilst there was no formal classroom training for staff to attend, action learning was fully embedded across all teams and supported by mentors from within the early adopters.

 Systems: The case management recording system was radically changed to capture the conversations which were influenced by those staff within the early innovation sites.
 The benefit of this approach has resulted in practice driving the system rather than the system driving the practice.
-The down side was the impact on collecting data: the system must capture all data reporting requirements (relying on spreadsheets and complex hand offs) in order to support the analysis and validate the success of Essex’s version of the 3 Conversation model being implemented.
+The down side was the impact on collecting data: the system must capture all data reporting requirements (relying on spreadsheets and complex hand offs) in order to support the analysis and validate the success of Essex’s version of The Three Conversations® being implemented.